How do you join two objects that can survive water damage, solvents, temperature extremes, and UV Light?

 - 0°C: 4951, 4957 (high surface energy substrates only)

-After the application is secure, the lowest holding temperature can be -40°C.
+After securing the application, the lowest holding temperature can be -40°C.

-Tape 5952 was manufactured in accordance with ISO 9001 standards.
-This black double coated acrylic foam tape is 0.045 in.
-(1.1 mm) thick.
+Tape 5952 was manufactured following ISO 9001 standards.
+This black double-coated acrylic foam tape is thick at 0.045 in.
+(1.1 mm).
 The tape bonds to high, medium, and medium/low surface energy substrates.